 Causes of Substance Abuse

-Substance abuse can have various underlying causes, such as peer pressure, family history of addiction, mental health disorders, high levels of stress or trauma, and exposure to drugs at a young age.
+Substance abuse can have various underlying causes, such as peer pressure, family history of substance use disorders, mental health disorders, high levels of stress or trauma, and exposure to substances at a young age.

 Understanding these reasons can aid in comprehending why individuals may engage in substance abuse and how to prevent it from occurring.